Abdelqds/smtp-relay-snippets/README.md

 DEPENDENCIES
 ============

-PHP
+PHP:
-The PHP PEAR mail package must be installed.
+* The PHP PEAR mail package must be installed.